Mar 13, 2024 | HR, New York Labor Law, Compliance

 Fines start at $100 per employee for the first violation of New York State Sexual Harassment Laws and increase from there.
 Fines go up per employee and per number of violations which include not providing training to employees annually, not providing a sexual harassment prevention policy, and not supplying a complaint form.

-To avoid such hefty fines, employers in New York State should be aware of the annual New York Sexual Harassment training requirements for the workplace in 2024.
+To avoid such hefty fines, employers in New York State should be aware of the annual New York Sexual Harassment training requirements for the workplace in 2024 and 2025.

 New York State Paid Family Leave and Disability